 Measurement is foundational to assessing the quality, equity, and value of care provided by QHP Issuers to Enrollees.
-Because of this, Covered California uses a variety of HEDIS and CAHPS measures in its assessment of QHP performance, as well as engages in a robust Healthcare Evidence Initiative to further assess the quality, equity, and value of care.
+Because of this, Covered California uses a variety of HEDIS and CAHPS measures in its assessment of QHP performance, and is developing a robust Healthcare Evidence Initiative to assess further dimensions of quality, equity, and value.
+Contractor agrees to work with Covered California to exchange and prioritize feedback on measure development and measure sets.
+This includes measurement refinements related to the National Committee for Quality Assurance (NCQA) Electronic Clinical Data System, the Quality Rating System, and Healthcare Evidence Initiative measures.